"Aaah... I'm getting too old for this horse shit."

 Whitaker barricaded himself inside his gun shop to protect himself from the zombies, which must be working out pretty well as he is still alive when the survivors find him.
 His only mistake was forgetting to grab some cola from the nearby store beforehand.Associated Tropes:

 Nice Guy: He's willing to open the way to the mall for you AND let you have almost $10,000 worth of supplies from his store (check the prices on some of the guns you take), yet all he wants in return is some soda.
 Even the cost of his guns are pretty nice as even most pistols will start at several thousand.
+Possibly justified by the fact that there isn't exactly a lot of uses for money anymore, and he apparently has enough supplies.

 Serious Business: Man takes his goddamn cola very seriously.
 A six-pack alone is worth several expensive guns to him.